 In October 2008, a developer (or group of developers) going by the name of Satoshi Nakamoto, published a paper titled “Bitcoin: A Peer-to-Peer Electronic Cash System”.

-3 months later, on the 3rd of January 2009, they released first bitcoin software, and Nakamoto mined its genesis block (the first bitcoin block) for a reward of 50 BTC.
+3 months later, on the 3rd of January 2009, they released the first Bitcoin software, and Nakamoto mined its genesis block (the first Bitcoin block) for a reward of 50 BTC.

 And thus, a new type of transaction was introduced.

 But this one was different.

 Unlike eCash, Bit Gold, and b-money, the Bitcoin was decentralized.
 This means that all its transactions were recorded and distributed across a vast network made up of millions of computers.